ReDI-School/intro-java/README.md

 [Slides](https://docs.google.com/presentation/d/10grg-OJhOq_yh1vmNeYtcibHmyh4m5B-x_4HwNiSMDA/edit?usp=sharing)

-### Developing Classes
+### Implementing Classes

-This lesson provides basic information on how to write custom classes.
+This lesson provides basic information on how to write your own classes.

 - How to write your own class
 - Properties